Ex-Liverpool player witnessed France stabbing attack: ‘I saw children on the ground’

 French interior minister Gerald Darmanin has since said that the suspected attacker had been arrested.

-Mr Le Tallec, who played for Liverpool between 2001 and 2008, retired in 2021 and now works as a coach at the Alpine town’s football club said: “I was running by the lake and I saw around ten people running in the opposite direction to me.
+Le Tallec, who played for Liverpool between 2001 and 2008, retired in 2021 and now works as a coach at the Alpine town’s football club said in an Instagram story: “I was running by the lake and I saw around ten people running in the opposite direction to me.

 “I asked them what was happening and someone told me, run, run, there is someone stabbing people.